jwebmeister/tacspeak/README.md

 Open `./tacspeak/user_settings.py` in a text editor, change the settings, then save and overwrite the file.
 There are comments explaining most of the important settings.

-By default (you'll likely want to change these):
+By default (you might want to change these):
 - `listen_key`=`0x10` (the Shift key), and
 - `listen_key_toggle`=`0` (active only while key is pressed)

-### User defined voice commands and words
+### Modules - modification and creation

-- Note: Tacspeak uses a modified version of Dragonfly located at [jwebmeister/dragonfly](https://github.com/jwebmeister/dragonfly).
+It is likely you will want to modify or customise some of the [existing Tacspeak grammar modules](tacspeak/grammar) (if not also add your own!), which you can do by editing the `./tacspeak/grammar/_*.py` file corresponding to the application you're interested in.

+As an example, in the [Ready or Not](tacspeak\grammar\_readyornot.py) module you can change `ingame_key_bindings` to align the Tacspeak module with your in-game keybindings.
+You could also change the words and/or sentences used for recognising speech commands, for example, adding "smoke it out" as an alternative to "breach and clear".

+Additional notes:
+- Please see the existing [examples](tacspeak/grammar) of Tacspeak grammar modules.
-- Please see the Dragonfly [docs](http://dragonfly.readthedocs.org/en/latest/) for information on building grammars and rules (i.e. voice commands).
+- Please see the Dragonfly [docs](http://dragonfly.readthedocs.org/en/latest/) for information on building grammars, rules, and actions (i.e. voice commands).
-- Please also see the existing [examples](tacspeak/grammar) of Tacspeak grammar modules.
+- Note: Tacspeak uses a *modified version* of Dragonfly located at [jwebmeister/dragonfly](https://github.com/jwebmeister/dragonfly).
+Review the source and/or commits of the fork to understand its differences to the original project and the corresponding docs.

+### Model and user lexicon modification

-- Words not defined within the existing model *can* be added, but it will involve recompiling the model.
+Words not defined within the existing model *can* be added, but it will involve recompiling the model.
 See [kaldi_model/README.md](kaldi_model/README.md) for more information.

 ### Important advice